Geological hazards - Observations, Measurements, Modelling

 Objectives

-The training is structured around a professional project that begins in the first semester and continues throughout the program.
-Supervised by teachers and professionals in the field of geological hazards, it allows both an immediate application of the knowledge
+The program is built around a professional project that begins in the 1st semester and continues throughout the entire course.
+Supervised by lecturers and geological hazards professionals, the project enables students to put their knowledge and skills into practice immediately

-and skills taught, and a specialization in a theme chosen by the student.
+, while specializing in a theme of their choice.
 Semester 4 is dedicated to a 6-month internship in a company or an academic or private research laboratory.

 Read more